Using qualitative methods, my research addresses the following questions:

 (1) How do content creators experience and resist both platform governance and other companies' (e.g., brands, agencies) control over their creative process?

-(2) How do workers, like content creators and Uber drivers, commit to platform work based on their perception of metrics, in-person or platform-mediated interactions with consumers?
+(2) How do workers, like content creators and Uber drivers, commit to low pay and precarious platform work?

 My solo- and co-authored research projects have addressed these questions by focusing on different contexts (e.g., Turkey, the US, and South Africa) and conducting pooled comparisons across multiple cases (e.g., a comparison of two groups of content creators in the US, or a comparison of Uber drivers in South Africa with Turkish YouTubers).

-Below, you can find an overview of my dissertation, as well as some forthcoming and under-review articles.
-For a complete list of my papers and book chapters, please visit this link
+Below, you can find an overview of my dissertation, as well as some published, forthcoming, or under-review articles.
+For a complete list of my papers and book chapters, please visit this link.